 A Brief History of the Museum

 Citizens of Springfield began collecting items for a museum as early as the 1950s.
 In 1979 the Springfield Museum Committee formed as an offshoot to the Springfield Historical Society.
-In 1981 the Springfield Museum officially opened to public, housed in the restored Western States Power and Electric building on Main Street in downtown Springfield.
+In 1981 the Springfield Museum officially opened to public, housed in the restored Pacific Power and Light transformer station on Main Street in downtown Springfield.

 A Powerful Location